 The strongest proof we have today is that mandaire.app and mandaire.dev were built using this exact system, in months, directing the build in plain English.
 The artifacts on the .dev page are real, redacted excerpts from the actual decision ledger and taste memory.
 That case is bounded in four ways, all named here:

-mandaire.dev, AI CTO.
+mandaire.dev, context layer for builders.
 The work product is your product.
 Scope, architecture, builds, ships, refactors.
 Binding constraint: causal-model integrity.
 The decision ledger + refusal log + irreversible-action gate are the load-bearing primitives on this surface.
 Disclosure exists (PII in export fields, credentials, customer data, future-investor-facing material) but it is secondary; the surface is dominated by deferred-time judgment about future engineers, future users, future investors, future co-founders.
 If Mandaire builds the wrong thing because it failed to refuse a bad direction, the product fails, irrespective of how clean its disclosure record is.
 What it refuses: the wrong build, the wrong feature, the wrong technical bet.

 What this means for the architecture in practice.
 The disclosure engine ships at full per-(person, topic, context, surface) granularity on .app because that is the surface's binding constraint.
 On .dev, the disclosure engine ships as a more constrained redaction-tool for decision-ledger excerpts when sharing with future investors or engineers; the per-person rules language exists but is not the value surface.
 Same primitives.
 Different intensity per surface.
 We tell you so explicitly because rhetoric ("same architecture, different work") that doesn't admit the asymmetry overstates how clean the cross-surface mapping is.

 The relationship, the judgment record, the taste memory, the audit log, compounds across surfaces.
-A .dev customer who later wants .com can keep the substrate; the work product changes, the primitives do not.
+A .dev customer who later wants .app can keep the substrate; the work product changes, the primitives do not.
 The cross-surface continuity is real even though the binding constraint per surface differs.

 Not a productivity tool.
 Notion, Todoist, Asana organize work.
 Mandaire organizes the work and the relationships and the decisions and the judgment, with the privacy and disclosure architecture that lets you safely hand the system everything.